mu373/bitcoind-dashboard/README.md

 cp docker-compose-template.yml docker-compose.yml # For production
 ```

+If you want to easily enable HTTPS access for production using [traefik](https://github.com/mu373/traefik), you can use [this docker-compose template](https://github.com/mu373/bitcoind-dashboard/blob/main/docker-compose-traefik-template.yml).

 ## Getting Started
 ```sh
 docker compose -f docker-compose-dev.yml up -d # For development